 An expected benefit of IoT in buildings will come from an improved ability to monitor indoor environments in ways that lead to actionable insights.
 A panel session hosted by CBE explored three innovative methods to monitor buildings using the latest in sensing and communicating technologies.
 The ideas range from futuristic to immediately applicable, with a focus on measuring CO2.

-As part of a four-year study on the design and operation of radiant systems, CBE in collaboration with the New Buildings Institute (NBI) and TRC Energy Services have completed case studies of nine commercial buildings that demonstrate good performance in terms of both energy performance and occupant satisfaction in buildings with radiant systems.
-These include commercial, government, and higher education buildings, and all but one were built, or underwent major renovations, since 2010.
+As part of a four-year study on the design and operation of radiant systems, CBE collaborated with NBI and TRC Energy Services to complete nine case studies of commercial buildings that demonstrate good performance in terms of both energy performance and occupant satisfaction in buildings with radiant systems.
 The projects represent diverse approaches to radiant system design, including in-slab and ceiling panel solutions.
-Eight projects are located in western U.S. states, and one in British Columbia.
-Read more